-Once the examination is complete and the closest legal next-of-kin has designated a funeral home or cremation service, the body will be released to the mortuary or crematorium as specified upon receipt of a valid body release form.
+Once the examination is complete and the closest legal next-of-kin has designated a funeral home or cremation service, the body will be released to the mortuary or crematorium as specified upon receipt of a valid Authorization to Release Remains Form.
 Family members should notify the funeral director to call the Medical Examiner’s Office for release of the body, or may contact the office at 817-920-5700 to provide information regarding the funeral home selected.

 |Who may sign the body release form?||

 According to state law, only the nearest legal next-of-kin may sign the body release form.
 The next-of-kin in the order of legal priority are:

 If the next-of-kin is out of town, he or she may fax a completed Authorization to Release Remains Form to the Tarrant County Medical Examiner's Office at 817-920-5713.

 |What happens to a decedent’s clothing and personal items?||